 Root Causes & Impact:

-Struck-by incidents make up 22% of injuries, often involving falling merchandise, forklifts, or unsecured loads (Source: ElectroIQ Workplace Safety Statistics, 2025).
+Struck-by incidents make up 22% of injuries, often involving forklifts, or unsecured loads (Source: ElectroIQ Workplace Safety Statistics, 2025).
 Congested aisles, poor communication, and missing high-visibility gear amplify the danger.
 Forklifts are involved in over 13% of all incidents, with many leading to hospitalizations or fatalities (Source: OSHA Injury Summary).

 How video intelligence helps: